mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ##### Enabling Temporal Versioning on a Standard Database

 For normal RavenDB tenant databases, this is done by modifying the `Raven/Databases/YourDatabase` document in the Raven system database.
 In the `Settings` property, the `Raven/ActiveBundles` setting controls which bundles are enabled for the database.
-It is a comma-separated list of bundle names, and you can include `TemporalVersioning` in that last.
+It is a comma-separated list of bundle names, and you can include `TemporalVersioning` in that list.

 To make this easier from code, you can call the following extension method after you create your database: